STAND. COM. REP. NO. 3395

 State of Hawaii

-Your Committees on Water, Land, Energy and Environment and Economic Development and Technology, to which was referred S.C.R.
-No. 68 entitled:
+Your Committee on Ways and Means, to which was referred S.C.R.
+No. 36, S.D.
+1, entitled:

-Testimony in support of this measure was received from the Department of Land and Natural Resources (DLNR).
+Written comments in support of this measure were submitted by the Department of Business, Economic Development, and Tourism.

-As affirmed by the records of votes of the members of your Committees on Water, Land, Energy and Environment and Economic Development and Technology that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
-No. 68, as amended herein, and recommend its adoption in the form attached hereto as S.C.R.
-No. 68, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 36, S.D.
+1, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 36, S.D.
+2.